Amatofrancesco99/organic-fertilizers-detection/Notebooks/1-features-extraction/utils/README.md

     * Now, in `get_features()` function, column names in the passed pandas DataFrame that contains field name and coordinates does not matter (just column position matters)
     * Added new optical indexes
     * Fixed bug case occurring when `fields_df` has just one field inside
-    * Improving parallelization.
+    * Improving requests parallelization.
 Now each thread does not only work on gathering all features for a single field, but also on computing them on dates chunks

 * `version: 0.0.6`:
     * Code refactoring and improved descriptions